Unison rejects latest school workers pay offer

 Council body Cosla said the two-part offer would give workers at least a £1,929 increase in annual salary by 1 January 2024.

-Strikes are due to take place in a fortnight that could close schools across most of Scotland.
+Strikes by members of three unions are due to take place in a fortnight that could close three out of four schools.

+The union said Cosla had until 20 September to "significantly improve" the offer and prevent walkouts.

+The proposed strikes on 26, 27 and 28 September will also involve catering and cleaning staff in schools and early years centres.